SABR Convention History

 - Related audio: Listen to the Seattle Pilots panel with Jim Bouton, Steve Hovley, Mike Marshall, and Jim Pagliaroni

-- Read more: Download a PDF of Rain Check: Baseball in the Pacific Northwest, the SABR 36 convention publication
+- Read more: Download a PDF of Rain Check: Baseball in the Pacific Northwest, the SABR 36 convention journal

 - SABR returned to St. Louis for the third time and set a convention attendance record with 726 members and guests.
 Former catcher and longtime announcer Joe Garagiola was the keynote speaker at the awards luncheon.
 A special vintage baseball game was played on the grounds of the Gateway Arch, with permission from the National Park Service.
 A St. Louis Browns panel of Bill Jennings, Don Lenhardt, Bud Thomas, Ed Mickelson and Roy Sievers shared entertaining stories of Satchel Paige and Bill Veeck, while the Cardinals panel included Al Hrabosky, Ricky Horton, Ted Savage and George Altman, moderated by Bob Broeg Chapter president Norm Richards.
 A panel on women in baseball included Jean Hastings Ardell, Erma Bergmann, Sara Blasingame, Dorothy Seymour Mills, Cecilia Tan, Judith Testa, Melody Yount.
 1974 NL Cy Young Award winner Mike Marshall led an hour-long session on pitching — and then continued talking with SABR members for nearly two hours afterward!
 An umpire’s panel was highlighted by Larry Gerlach and Bill Haller.
 HOK Sport’s Jim Chibnall gave a presentation on the design of the new Busch Stadium.
 Ben “Cooter” Jones (right, with Damian Begley) performed a one-man play as “Ol’ Diz”.
 After the Trivia Contest finals on Sunday, many members gathered together to watch the Baseball Hall of Fame induction ceremonies live on television.